Site to Site VPN Security Benefits and Potential Risks

 1. Potentially challenging visibility

-Site-to-site VPNs aim to bring several networks together in an interconnected, encrypted, and always protected base accessible to every user from every remote office.
+Site-to-site VPNs aim to bring multiple networks together into an interconnected, encrypted, and always-protected network accessible to every user from every remote office.
 If this sounds somewhat complicated, it’s because it is.

-These intertwined networks with multiple resource categories and enormous amounts of users might be challenging in terms of visibility.
-IT departments might get lost while understanding who did what on one of your networks.
+These intertwined networks, with multiple resource categories and enormous numbers of users, might be challenging to navigate in terms of visibility.
+IT departments might get lost trying to understand who did what on one of your networks.

 2. Lack of granular security